appium/appium-uiautomator2-driver/README.md

 - Check if app is installed (`POST /appium/device/app_installed`)
 - Install/upgrade app (`POST /appium/device/install_app`)
 - Active app (`POST /appium/device/activate_app`)
+    - Since UIAutomator2 driver v2.2.0, the backend calls `am start`/`am start-activity` to start the application for over API Level 24 devices.
+It calls [monkey](https://developer.android.com/studio/test/other-testing-tools/monkey) command for devices that are lower than API Level 24.
+    - UIAutomator2 driver v2.1.2 and lower versions call the `monkey` command for all devices.
-    - The backend calls [monkey](https://developer.android.com/studio/test/other-testing-tools/monkey) command.
-It [turns on auto rotation](https://stackoverflow.com/questions/56684778/adb-shell-monkey-command-changing-device-orientation-lock), so please consider to use [mobile: startActivity](#mobile-startactivity) if you would like to keep the rotation preference.
+    - The monkey command [turns on auto rotation](https://stackoverflow.com/questions/56684778/adb-shell-monkey-command-changing-device-orientation-lock), so please consider to use [mobile: startActivity](#mobile-startactivity) if you would like to keep the rotation preference.
 - Uninstall app (`POST /appium/device/remove_app`)
 - Terminate app (`POST /appium/device/terminate_app`)
 - Start app activity (`POST /appium/device/start_activity`)